raccoongang/openprocurement.auctions.lease/docs/source/standard/item.rst

     :ref:`Unit`

     |ocdsDescription|
-    Description of the unit which the good comes in e.g.  hours, kilograms.
+    Description of the unit which the property comes in.
     Made up of a unit name, and the value of a single unit.

 :quantity: